Thomas Buss blog

 Initially, I only used a bare minimum of Obsidian plugins, like the Vim emulation mode and “Show whitespaces”.
 Now, the list has increased quite a lot.
 Some of the more noteworthy plugins that I can recommend:

 I must say that I initially did not believe the plugins were that useful, but when you have been working with the Zettelkasten method for a while, you start to see the potential of these things.
-My highest thanks to all developers who contribute their valuable time for these plugins 🙏!
+My highest thanks to all developers who contribute their valuable time for these plugins :pray:!

 Content-wise